guoPhineas/CoreExtendedNFC/README.md

 ## Why This Exists

-CoreNFC gives you a pipe to the tag.
-It discovers tags, sends bytes, receives bytes.
-That's it.
+CoreNFC gives you the transport layer: session management, tag discovery, NDEF support, and raw tag-specific commands such as ISO 7816 APDUs, MiFare commands, FeliCa commands, and ISO 15693 block/custom commands.

-It doesn't know what an Ultralight page layout looks like, how to chain DESFire Additional Frames, how to negotiate BAC with a passport chip, or how to parse an NDEF message out of a Type 4 CC structure.
+What it does not provide is a built-in high-level protocol library.
+It doesn't know what an Ultralight page layout looks like, how to chain DESFire Additional Frames, how to negotiate BAC with a passport chip, or how to export a dump in Flipper or Proxmark3 formats.

 This library does.